hep-gc/shoal/shoal-server/README.md

 Configure the server and start it:

     vim /etc/shoal/shoal_server.conf
-    If the server is to be externam facing be sure to open port 80 for apache apachectl start
+    If the server is to be external facing be sure to open port 80 for apache apachectl start
+    visit localhost

 ###Using Pip